liddiard/personal-website-gatsby/src/pages/project/smart-apartment-intercom.md

 <figure>
   <img src="/project/smart-apartment-intercom/internal-wiring.jpg" alt="Overall internal intercom wiring" />
-  <figcaption>Internal wiring… a bit more chaotic in implementation than in the schematic</figcaption>
+  <figcaption>Internal wiring – a bit more chaotic in implementation than in the schematic</figcaption>
 </figure>

 <figure>